 Key Takeaways

-- Different investor types—angels, VCs, corporates, and grants—serve distinct startup needs.
+- Different investor types, angels, VCs, corporate venture capital, institutional backers, and grants, serve distinct startup needs.

 - Tailoring your pitch to match investor motivations improves funding success.

-- Friends, family, and crowdfunding offer early-stage capital with unique risks.
+- Friends, family, and equity crowdfunding offer early-stage capital with unique risks.

 - Accelerators, incubators, and syndicates provide funding plus strategic support.

-- Debt and non-dilutive funding preserve ownership for founders prioritizing control.
+- Debt and other non-dilutive funding preserve equity for founders prioritizing control.

 Frequently asked Questions